Terms and Conditions

-BCS will, for the Term, maintain insurance against any liability which may arise:
+BCS must, for the Term, maintain insurance against any liability which may arise:

 BCS agrees and represents that it has obtained and will maintain a policy of public and products liability insurance with reputable insurers throughout the Term:

-On request, BCS will provide Customer with a certificate of currency for all policies of insurance effected pursuant to clauses 17(a), 17(b) and 170; and
+i. prior to the Commencement Date, provide <Customer> with a certificate of currency for all policies of insurance effected pursuant to clauses 17(a), 17(b) and 170; and

 18. Limitation of Liability

-(a) Subject to the exclusions to the limitation on liability at sub-clause (b) and any law to the contrary, BCS’ liability to Customer (and any party claiming through BCS against Customer) for any Claims for Loss made in connection with the Agreement for contract, tort (including negligence), under statute, in equity or otherwise shall be as follows:
+a.
+Subject to the exclusions to the limitation on liability at sub-clause (b) and any law to the contrary, BCS’s liability to <Customer> (and any party claiming through BCS against <Customer>) for any Claims for Loss made in connection with the Agreement for contract, tort (including negligence), under statute, in equity or otherwise shall be as follows:

-(i) If BCS is in breach of the Agreement, BCS’ liability is strictly limited to:
+i.
+If BCS is in breach of the Agreement BCS’s liability is strictly limited to: